ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 If `f` can be applied to something, its result is rewrapped into a fresh option.
 If there isn't anything to supply to `f`, `None` is forwarded.

-If we don't take arguments order into account, `Option.bind` is almost exacly the same, except we assume `f` returns an option, therefore there is no need to rewrapped its result, it's already an option value:
+If we don't take arguments order into account, `Option.bind` is almost exactly the same, except we assume `f` returns an option, therefore there is no need to rewrap its result, since it's already an option value:
 ```ocaml
 let bind opt f = match opt with
 | Some x -> f x